magpylib/magpylib/docs/_pages/0_documentation.md

 (docu-graphic-output)=

-## Graphic output with `display`
+## Graphic output with `show`

-When all source and sensor objects are created and all paths are defined `display` (top level function and method of all Magpylib objects) provides a convenient way to graphically view the geometric arrangement through Matplotlib.
+When all source and sensor objects are created and all paths are defined `show` (top level function and method of all Magpylib objects) provides a convenient way to graphically view the geometric arrangement through Matplotlib.

 ```python
 import numpy as np